 Since founding our firm in 2015, we have represented clients in complex cases both in Illinois and throughout the country.
 Some of our cases are described below:

 Our client sold his company to a large corporation with a promise of both an up-front payment and future payments.
 The corporation refused to make the future payments.
-The corporation’s lawyers, a Vault 15 law firm, threatened to sue the entrepreneur.
+Instead, the corporation’s lawyers, a Vault 15 law firm, threatened to sue the entrepreneur.
 Our client filed his own lawsuit.
 After a series of rulings in our client’s favor, the case settled with a substantial payment to our client and his shareholders for roughly 80% of the amount sought.

 Our client sold his company to a subsidiary of a major corporation.
 The purchase agreement provided for post-acquisition earnout payments.
-Our client contended the purchaser took steps to artificially reduce the earnout payments, and filed a lawsuit.
+Our client contended that the purchaser took steps to artificially reduce the earnout payments, and filed a lawsuit.
 The corporation was represented by a Vault 50 law firm.
 The case settled on confidential terms.

 We represented a skin cream manufacturer in a trademark proceeding before the Trademark Trial and Appeals Board.
 The adverse party was one of the world’s largest consumer goods company, represented by a Vault 30 law firm.
 That company threatened to cancel our client’s trademark if our client did not allow the company to register a similar mark which would have substantially diluted our client’s mark.
 Ultimately, after contested proceedings, the company unconditionally abandoned its trademark application and allowed our client to keep its mark.